MaartenGr/ReinLife/README.md

 * Create a nicer interface for the application
 * New entities through reproduction are put randomly on the map which should be within an entities fov
+* Train on google coloboratory for (hopefully) a speed-up
+* Save brains
+* Load brains + Screensaver mode
+* Train different type of brains together

 NOTE: The environment needs to be at least 7x7 otherwise it gives issues with the fov.